 Muslim history shows us that unity does not require uniformity.
 By working from - not against - our natural human diversity, MPSN Fellows end up respecting and appreciating even those with opposing beliefs and different life practices.
 That's why so many of our alumni describe their classmates as extended family.
 These relationships last a lifetime.

 But, of course, we are more than our positions on the latest controversy.
 MPSN Fellows learn this in real time because there is nothing quite like living together to see the whole person.
-The roommate you were just arguing with last night ends up driving you to the airport at the crack of dawn.
-The housemate who was making everyone crazy with the prayer rules is also the one with the best Netflix collection.
-And everyone loved the inside access to the African American History Museum from the local DC Fellow.
+The roommate you were just arguing with might end up being the one who drives you to the airport at the crack of dawn.
+Or the housemate who makes everyone crazy with the prayer rules might be the one with the best Netflix collection.